christianThardy/christianThardy.github.io/things-I-wish-I-knew.md

 At that point the problem was as easy as removing the MD5 function so the modulus could just run on the key we were partitioning on and after that our jobs were able to run in a half hour with a lot less overhead.

-## Partition on evenly distributed fields
+## partition on evenly distributed fields

 A Spark application is executed in 3 steps: